Vietnam.vn - Nền tảng quảng bá Việt Nam

 During the 13 months of imprisonment of Sau Trong, the enemy could not find any evidence to charge her.
 In August 1969, they were forced to release her from prison.
 She immediately contacted the revolutionary base.

-At that time, after the Tet Offensive (1968), the local armed forces experienced many changes.
-Sau Trong was assigned to be a staff assistant for the district military command, operating legally in the strategic hamlet.
-During the day, she worked on the fields, growing rice and potatoes, creating a safe cover.
+At that time, after the Tet Offensive (1968), the local armed forces were in turmoil.
+Sau Trong was assigned to be a staff assistant for the district military command, operating legally in strategic hamlets.
+During the day, she worked in the fields, growing rice and potatoes, creating a safe cover.
 At night, she worked secretly, transmitting messages, distributing leaflets, rebuilding bases, organizing forces to destroy evil, and breaking shackles.

 One day in March 1970, Sau Trong disguised himself as a coffee shop customer, brought a C4 explosive hidden in a milk carton, and placed it in the location where the enemy often gathered in the shop.
 At the appointed time, the mine exploded, the enemy fled in terror, and 15 people were injured or killed.

-The severe wound she had received during her captivity had become severely infected.
+The severe wound on her arm during that captivity had become severely infected.
 The doctor’s advice to amputate a third of her arm did not shake her will to fight.
 She endured the excruciating pain and tied her arm around her neck whenever she participated in activities.
-At times, her focus on the task made her forget the pain, allowing the wound to swell more and more.
+At times, her focus on the mission made her forget the pain, letting the wound swell more and more.

 Once, Sau Trong commanded a comrade in the secret base to infiltrate the old regime’s military post, planning to shoot an enemy and take all his guns and ammunition.
 After completing the mission, the soldiers of the 25th Division frantically searched for him all night.
-At that time, Sau Trong held a grenade in her right hand, her left hand was injured, and she hung it around her neck.
+At that time, Sau Trong held a grenade in her right hand, her left hand was injured, hanging around her neck.
 If she had remained trapped in the strategic hamlet, she would have lost her life.

-In a dire situation, bleeding profusely, Sau Trong still endured the pain and encouraged everyone.
-She decided to crawl along the fence of the security booth with her teammates because "the most dangerous place is the safest place".
+In a dire situation, bleeding profusely, Sau Trong still held back the pain and encouraged everyone.
+She decided to crawl with her teammates along the fence of the security booth because "the most dangerous place is the safest place".
 They crossed the open field, retreated to the base, and had a miraculous escape.

 7.webp